CaffeineViking/vkhr/readme.md

    <img width=32% src="/docs/figures/ponytail-rasterized-ao-comparison.png" alt=""/>
    <img width=32% src="/docs/figures/ponytail-raymarched-ao-comparison.png" alt=""/>
    <br>
-   [above is a comparison of the ground-truth AO (on the left) from our raytracer and our approximation (middle and right)]
+   Above is a comparison of the ground-truth AO (on the left) from our raytracer and our approximation (middle and right).
 </p>

 <p align="center">
    <img width=49% src="/docs/figures/ponytail-aliased.png"      alt=""/>
    <img width=49% src="/docs/figures/ponytail-anti-aliased.png" alt=""/>
    <br>
-   [here we show the difference between not handling anti-aliasing and transparency at all (on the left) and when doing so ;-)]
+   Here we show the difference between not handling anti-aliasing and transparency at all (on the left) and when doing so ;-).
 </p>